github/opensource.guide/overviews/issues/index.md

 <a id="intro" title="Intro" class="toc-item"></a>

 Issues are a great way to keep track of tasks, enhancements, and bugs for your projects.
-They're kind of like email — except that you can share & discuss them with the rest of your team.
-Most software projects have an issue tracker of some kind — sometimes they're called bug trackers or task managers.
-GitHub's version is called **Issues** and there's a section in every repository.
+They're kind of like email—except they can be shared and discussed with the rest of your team.
+Most software projects have an issue tracker of some kind—sometimes it's called a bug tracker or task manager.
+GitHub's version is called **Issues** and has its own section in every repository.

 ![](http://cl.ly/image/3F3R2w160x3Z/Image%202013-11-25%20at%205.39.33%20PM.png)

-<strong><a href="https://github.com/twbs/bootstrap/issues" target="_blank">Here's an example of Bootstrap's issues section</a></strong>
+For example, let's take a look at <a href="https://github.com/twbs/bootstrap/issues" target="_blank">Bootstrap's Issues section</a>.

 ![](http://cl.ly/image/381U0b3r3u0C/Image%202013-08-09%20at%202.18.11%20PM.png)

-What makes GitHub's issue tracking special is our focus on collaboration, references, and excellent text formatting.
+GitHub's issue tracking is special because of our focus on collaboration, references, and excellent text formatting.
 A typical issue on GitHub looks a bit like this:

 ![](http://cl.ly/image/3Y3z1v3A020T/Image%202013-08-08%20at%203.59.07%20PM.png)

-* **Title & Description** — Text based fields to describe what the issue is all about.
+* A **title and description** describe what the issue is all about.

-* **Labels** — These are color coded tags to apply to your issues to help categorize and filter the list of issues later.
-If you’ve used Gmail, these are similar to Gmail’s labels.
+* Color-coded **labels** help you to categorize and filter your issues (like labels in Gmail).

-* **Milestone** — These are buckets of issues, useful for coordinating phases of projects (ex: *Weekly Sprint 9/5-9/16* or *Shipping 1.0*).
+* A **milestone** provides a "bucket" for issues—useful for coordinating project phases (e.g. *Weekly Sprint 9/5-9/16* or *Shipping 1.0*).

-* **Assignee** — One person that’s responsible or working on this issue at any given time.
+* One **assignee** is responsible for working on the issue at any given time.

-* **Comments** — Anyone with access to the repository can comment on  issues to weigh in on the process.
+* **Comments** allow anyone with access to the repository to provide feedback.

 <a id="filtering" title="Milestones, Labels &amp; Assignees" class="toc-item"></a>